 Countries and regions appear to follow similar trajectories of changing land-use regimes, moving from subsistence to intensive agriculture at differing rates, depending on their social and economic contexts (Lambin et al., 2001; Foley et al., 2005).
 However, a study in Ethiopia indicates that not all countries follow this pattern, as Ethiopia experienced deintensification within a changing socio-economic environment (Reid et al., 2000).
 Rapid socio-economic changes are said to accelerate land-use change, with land abandonment rates especially high with regulation change and the establishment of new institutions (Prishchepov et al., 2013).
-Agricultural abandonment, which can be defined as the cessation of agricultural activities on farmland, is linked to the shift towards more intensive agriculture, with smaller farms more likely to be abandoned (Prishchepov et al., 2013).
+Agricultural abandonment, which can be defined as the cessation of agricultural activities, is linked with a shift towards more intensive agriculture and smaller farms more likely to be abandoned (Prishchepov et al., 2013).

 Satellite imagery has often been used in studies aiming to quantify influence of socio-economic events on land-use change (Reid et al., 2000; Prishchepov et al., 2012).
 However, satellite imagery cannot show land-use specifically, instead depicting land cover, which indicates solely the type of land (e.g. water, forest etc.).
 Algorithms must therefore be developed to effectively categorise land-use types.
 Such studies only consider the impacts of one socio-economic event, rather than several over time.
-Analysing if the signature of multiple socio-economic shifts can be detected through land cover change would shed light into the importance of socio-economic events as drivers of agricultural transitions on a country-scale.
+Analysing if the signature of multiple socio-economic shifts can be detected through land cover change could shed light into the importance of socio-economic events as drivers of agricultural transitions on a country-scale.

-In this study, I will be focusing on Latvia due to its quick-changing economic status, making it an appropriate case study to examine if land-use change can be linked to socio-economic events.
-The two events I will be examining are (1) the Soviet Union collapse in 1991 and (2) the addition of Latvia to the European Union (EU) in 2004.
+In this study, I will focus on Latvia due to its quick-changing economic status, making it an appropriate case study to examine if land-use change can be linked to socio-economic events.
+The two events I will examine are (1) the Soviet Union collapse in 1991 and (2) the addition of Latvia to the European Union (EU) in 2004.
 After the Soviet Union, there was an increase in abandoned land, tree cutting and percent coverage of protected areas (Prishchepov et al., 2013).
 After joining the EU, the share of large farms (intensive) increased, while the share in small farms (extensive) decreased (Csaki and Jambor, 2009).
-Ultimately, this type of analysis could be replicated for other countries to outline the impacts of shifting economic status on land-use and thus, have implications for wider aspects such as ecosystem services, the economy and human movement/urbanisation across Europe and other regions around the world.
+Ultimately, this type of analysis could be replicated for other countries to outline the impacts of shifting economic status on land-use and thus, have implications for wider aspects such as ecosystem services, the economy and human movement and urbanisation across Europe and globally.

 Objectives

-Focusing on Latvia, this study aims to investigate the importance of socio-economic events as drivers of land-use change through the use of satellite imagery.
+This study aims to investigate the importance of socio-economic events as drivers of land-use change in Latvia through the use of satellite imagery.
 Although the importance of socio-economic events on land-use change is acknowledged (Prishchepov et al., 2012), it remains unclear whether a recognisable, country-scale signature is left on the landscape.
 Using satellite imagery, pixel-scale analysis can be completed to determine specific land cover transitions over time, potentially unveiling a link between socio-economic events and land-use change.
 My findings will give insight into the homogeneity, or lack thereof, of the effects of socio-economic events on a country-scale.
 Results will further reveal the patterns of transition between each land-use type, including extensive, intensive and abandoned land.
 Ultimately, the importance of socio-economic events as a driver of land-use change will be obtained, permitting predictions about land-use under changing socio-economic conditions to be made.

 Research questions and hypotheses

-To answer my overarching question, I will specifically be examining the following aspects:
+The specific questions I will address are as follows:

 Question 1: Is there a clear, marked link between key socio-economic events and land-use change in Latvia?